Mandy Rice-Davies: Illness and death

 Rice-Davies died from lung cancer, aged 70, on 18 December 2014 in London.

 In popular culture

 Rice-Davies is played by Bridget Fonda in Scandal, a 1989 film about the Profumo affair.

+Rice-Davies portrayed herself in a dream sequence in episode 1 of Series 2 of the British sitcom Absolutely Fabulous.
+Also in the episode, character Patsy Stone compares her demeanor to Rice-Davies's demeanor during the Profumo affair.

 She is portrayed by Ellie Bamber in The Trial of Christine Keeler, a 2019–2020 six-part BBC One television series.